 Postage is computed based on the combined weight of the item and the accompanying DAL.
 If the number of DALs and items mailed is not identical, the number of pieces used to determine postage is the greater of the two.
 No postage refund is allowed in these situations.
 In addition, these methods of postage payment apply:

-a.
-Periodicals flats must be prepaid.
+- Periodicals flats must be prepaid.
 A notice of entry must appear in the upper right corner of the DAL.

-b.
-Standard Mail flats (except EDDM flats) and parcels and Bound Printed Matter pieces must be paid by permit imprint, which must appear on each DAL.
+- USPS Marketing Mail flats (except EDDM flats) and parcels and Bound Printed Matter pieces must be paid by permit imprint, which must appear on each DAL.

 Postage for additional material (DALs or items) mailed to the USPS under 4.4.1d must be prepaid as First-Class Mail, Priority Mail, or Priority Mail Express, subject to the eligibility standards for the price claimed and the conditions in 4.5.2.

-a.
-Each address and associated addressee used on the mailpieces in a mailing must be updated within 95 days before the mailing date, with one of the USPS-approved methods in 5.2.
+- Each address and associated addressee used on the mailpieces in a mailing must be updated within 95 days before the mailing date, with one of the USPS-approved methods in 5.2.

 The following methods are authorized for meeting the Move Update standard:

-b.
-National Change of Address Linkage System (NCOALink).
+- National Change of Address Linkage System (NCOALink).
 This includes both pre-mail NCOALink processing systems and the physical mailpiece processing equipment system: National Change of Address Linkage System Mail Processing Equipment (NCOALink MPE).
 See the NCOALink page (NCOALink MPE Solutions) on ribbs.usps.gov for more information on the MPE application.

-d.
-For First-Class Mail only: Mailer Move Update Process Certification and USPS-approved alternative methods for mailers with legitimate restrictions on incorporating USPS-supplied change-of-address information into their mailing lists.
+- For First-Class Mail only: Mailer Move Update Process Certification and USPS-approved alternative methods for mailers with legitimate restrictions on incorporating USPS-supplied change-of-address information into their mailing lists.
 The National Customer Support Center (see 608.8.1 for address) administers and approves both Mailer Move Update Process Certification and alternative methods.

 Mailings are subject to a Move Update assessment charge if more than 30 percent of addresses with a change-of-address (COA) are not updated, based on the error rate found in USPS sampling at acceptance during Performance-Based Verification.
 Specifically, mailings for which the sample contains greater than 30 percent failed COAs out of the total COAs in the sample are subject to additional postage charges as follows:

-a.
-The percentage of the mailing paying the charge is based on the percentage of failed pieces above 30 percent.
+- The percentage of the mailing paying the charge is based on the percentage of failed pieces above 30 percent.

-c.
-As an example, if 40% of COAs in the sample are not updated, then the charge is applied to 10% (=40% - 30%) of the total mailing.
+- As an example, if 40% of COAs in the sample are not updated, then the charge is applied to 10% (=40% - 30%) of the total mailing.

-d.
-Mailings for which the sample has five or fewer pieces that were not updated for a COA are not subject to the assessment, regardless of the failure percentage.
+- Mailings for which the sample has five or fewer pieces that were not updated for a COA are not subject to the assessment, regardless of the failure percentage.

 The mailer‘s signature on the postage statement certifies that the Move Update standard has been met for each address in the corresponding mailing presented to the USPS.

-a.
-Each address and associated 5-digit ZIP Code on the mailpieces in a mailing must be verified and corrected within 12 months before the mailing date with one of the USPS-approved methods in 6.2.
+- Each address and associated 5-digit ZIP Code on the mailpieces in a mailing must be verified and corrected within 12 months before the mailing date with one of the USPS-approved methods in 6.2.

-b.
-If an address used on a mailpiece in a mailing at one class of mail and price is verified and corrected with an approved method, the same address may be used during the following 12 months to meet the ZIP Code accuracy standard required for mailing at any other class of mail and price.
+- If an address used on a mailpiece in a mailing at one class of mail and price is verified and corrected with an approved method, the same address may be used during the following 12 months to meet the ZIP Code accuracy standard required for mailing at any other class of mail and price.

-a.
-For computerized lists, Coding Accuracy Support System (CASS)-certified address matching software and current USPS City State Product, within a mailer‘s computer systems or through an authorized service provider.
+- For computerized lists, Coding Accuracy Support System (CASS)-certified address matching software and current USPS City State Product, within a mailer‘s computer systems or through an authorized service provider.

-1. Surveys of addressees on mailer‘s address list inquiring about the accuracy of ZIP Code information.
+- Surveys of addressees on mailer‘s address list inquiring about the accuracy of ZIP Code information.

 The mailer‘s signature on the postage statement certifies that the ZIP Code accuracy standard has been met for each address in the corresponding mailing presented to the USPS.

 The carrier route accuracy standard is a means of ensuring that the carrier route code correctly matches the delivery address information.
 For the purposes of this standard, address means a specific address associated with a specific carrier route code.
-Addresses used on pieces claiming any Periodicals carrier route prices, any Standard Mail Enhanced Carrier Route prices (including DALs used with Product Samples), or any Bound Printed Matter carrier route prices are subject to the carrier route accuracy standard and must meet the following requirements:
+Addresses used on pieces claiming any Periodicals carrier route prices, any USPS Marketing Mail Enhanced Carrier Route prices (including DALs used with Product Samples), or any Bound Printed Matter carrier route prices are subject to the carrier route accuracy standard and must meet the following requirements:

-a.
-Each address and associated carrier route code used on the mailpieces (or DALs) in a mailing must be updated within 90 days before the mailing date with one of the USPS-approved methods in 6.2.
+- Each address and associated carrier route code used on the mailpieces (or DALs) in a mailing must be updated within 90 days before the mailing date with one of the USPS-approved methods in 6.2.

-c.
-If the carrier route code (and accuracy) of an address, used on a mailpiece in a carrier route mailing at one class of mail and price, is updated with an approved method, the same address may be used during the following 90 days to meet the carrier route accuracy standard required for mailing at any other class of mail and price.
+- If the carrier route code (and accuracy) of an address, used on a mailpiece in a carrier route mailing at one class of mail and price, is updated with an approved method, the same address may be used during the following 90 days to meet the carrier route accuracy standard required for mailing at any other class of mail and price.